agarcia-it/azure-network-protocols/README.md

 <h2>Actions and Observations</h2>

 <p> 1.) <strong>Create Windows and Linux Virtual Machines - </strong>Within the Microsof Azure Portal, create a Resource Group that will host two virtual machines.
 Create the two virtual machines: one Windows 10 Pro machine and one Linux Server machine.
+Be sure to remember the passwords used for both machines (I keep them the same for simplicity, but they should be different for real-world applications).
 Ensure thay they both reside within the same Resource Group.
 Additionally, ensure to create a vnet with the Windows machine, and that the Linux machine has the same vnet.
 You can inspect the network topology by typing "network watcher" in the Azure search bar -> Network Watcher -> and Topology on the left side of the screen.
 Select the Resource Group and vnet that hosts both vm's (if there is an error, ensure that the NetworkWatcher_*yourregion* resides within the Resource Group that you created.
 Your network topology should look like this:
 </p>
 <p>
 <img src="https://i.imgur.com/PH1ezql.png" />